-- 5.426 By definition, enabling development should be a tool of last resort in securing the future conservation of a heritage assets that is at risk, after all other reasonable efforts that would secure the assets survival have been exhausted.
+- 5.423 By definition, enabling development should be a tool of last resort in securing the future conservation of a heritage assets that is at risk, after all other reasonable efforts that would secure the assets survival have been exhausted.
 It is not in the public interest to pursue enabling development if there are alternative means of delivering the same outcomes for the heritage asset, including other sources of public or private investment.
-Whilst the sums of money generated through enabling development are on condition that it directly solves the conservation needs of the asset.
-It is not there to solve the financial needs of the present owner, nor is it there to support/finance a business or to compensate the purchase price paid for the site. - 5.427 The amount of enabling development that can be justified will be the minimum amount necessary in order to address the conservation deficit and to secure the long-term future of the asset.
+The sums of money generated through enabling development are on condition that it directly solves the conservation needs of the asset.
+It is not there to solve the financial needs of the present owner, nor is it there to support/finance a business or to compensate the purchase price paid for the site. - 5.424 The amount of enabling development that can be justified will be the minimum amount necessary in order to address the conservation deficit and to secure the long-term future of the asset.
 If no conservation deficit can be demonstrated, then the application will be refused.
-Equally, a proven conservation deficit does not automatically lead to permission or consent being granted. - 5.428 Ideally enabling development would not harm the significance of the heritage asset it is intended to conserve.
+Equally, a proven conservation deficit does not automatically lead to permission or consent being granted. - 5.425 Ideally enabling development would not harm the significance of the heritage asset it is intended to conserve.
 Nevertheless, in some instances, where it is evident that there is not a reasonable alternative means of delivering or designing a scheme with less or no harm, it may be necessary to be accepting of some harm.
-In such cases, the identified harm would still need to be balanced against the benefits of the proposals and the disbenefits from departing from those policies, as directed by the NPPF.225 Undoubtably there comes a critical point at which the harm to the heritage asset's significance is so great it would make the exercise of securing its future self-defeating and futile.
-In such situation, the Council would, if justified, consider accepting the risk of further decay or loss until circumstances change.
+In such cases, the identified harm would still need to be balanced against the benefits of the proposals and the disbenefits from departing from those policies, as directed by the NPPF.
+227 Undoubtably there comes a critical point at which the harm to the heritage asset's significance is so great it would make the exercise of securing its future self-defeating and futile.
+In such situation, the Council would, if justified, consider accepting the risk of further decay or loss until circumstances change. - 5.426 An enabling development proposal can be used in tandem with other solutions to the asset's continued conservation, however these would all have to be identified and shown to be deliverable as part of any application.